FlavioLucasFer/cards-game/README.md

     npm i yarn -g

 If you already have *yarn* installed, go ahead.

+Now, to install the dependencies, type:

+    yarn i

+if some problem occurs with *yarn i* try *npm i* instead.

 <small>
     <b>note</b>: if you don't want to install *yarn* anyway, you can trade most of the command by the refferent *node ace* command.
 You can read about the *node ace* commands on the docs of AdonisJs or just copy them from *package.json*.